DrDarkShadow/docs-repo/markdown/program.md

 **Output:**

-(The actual output will vary on each execution)
 ```
-A random number between 1 and 10 is: 7
+A random number between 1 and 100 is: 42
 ```

 ***